dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-bytes-length-range-array.md

 # BarcodeBytesLengthRangeArray

-`BarcodeBytesLengthRangeArray` is a parameter to specify the range of barcode bytes length for barcodes searching and result filtering.
+`BarcodeBytesLengthRangeArray` defines the range of barcode bytes length for barcodes searching and result filtering.
 It is not set by default which means there is no limitation on the barcode byte length.

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |